Megan's Headshot

 Bio

-Megan’s dance training is rooted in classical ballet, modern, and contemporary dance.
-She has trained at the Royal Winnipeg Ballet School, the Alvin Ailey School, and with Paris Opera Ballet teachers, among others.
-She is a graduate of the Simon Fraser University School for the Contemporary Arts, where she majored in dance performing works by choreographers such as Lesley Telford, Wen Wei Wang, and Rob Kitsos.
+Megan is a Haitian-Canadian dance artist and emerging choreographer residing on the traditional, unceded territory of the Snuneymuxm First Nation, where she has the privilege to live, work, play, and raise her family.
+She trained at the Royal Winnipeg Ballet School, with Paris Opera Ballet teachers, among others and is a graduate of the Simon Fraser University School for the Contemporary Arts majoring in dance.
+She has performed works by choreographers such as Lesley Telford, Wen Wei Wang, Dr. Henry Daniel, and Rob Kitsos.
 She has worked with choreographers such as Meredith Kalaman, Joshua Beamish’s MOVEthecompany, and SQx Dance Company where she toured across Canada to teach and perform contemporary dance to youth.
-Megan continues to evolve her creative practice while balancing life as the mother of her three year old daughter, a role that enriches and informs her artistic vision.

 Artist Statement